marcduiker/marcduiker.github.io/_posts/2018-06-21-the-anatomy-of-function-naming.md

 {% gist 0a841a123b103acbcd5fe96437b87084 %}

-I'd suggest to use this option only if you require a function naming convention that is not compatible with your C# class naming convention (e.g. you require hyphens or underscores in the function name).
+I suggest using this option only if you require a function naming convention that is not compatible with your C# class naming convention (e.g. you require hyphens or underscores in the function name).

 You could add comments what valid function names are and, even more important, you should add unit tests that fail when invalid names are used.
 Then at least you know during your CI/CD process that something is wrong.